SysAdminTalks/WindowsServerTalks/docs/domain-based-dfs-n-auto-backup.md

 ---

-title: "Domain‑Based DFS‑N Auto Backup"
+title: "Recover Deleted DFS‑N Links"
-permalink: /domain-based-dfs-n-auto-backup/
+permalink: /recover-deleted-dfs-n-links/
+layout: default

 description: Step-by-step guide to export domain-based DFS Namespace configuration to XML with logs and validation using dfsutil and PowerShell.
 date: 2026-01-01